 Note on streaming: SMTD has a do-it-yourself live streaming system available to SMTD students, faculty, and staff.
 This system uses automated video encoders located in the Moore Building and Stamps Auditorium.
 Visit the SMTD Live Stream site to learn more, including how to access and reserve streaming kits.

 Applications should be submitted through our online portal as ONE PDF.
 Please combine all your required documents into ONE PDF prior to submission.

 Please address the criteria listed above in a 500-word (2-page) document (PDF format ONLY)

 Project Budget – You must use the EXCEL Budget Spreadsheet

 - Follow the directions on the EXCEL Budget Spreadsheet

 - List all expenses and indicate those that this Enterprise Funds micro grant will cover

 - Include secured funding from other sources and other projected revenue streams

-Supporting Materials – at minimum, a recommendation letter from a faculty mentor is required for full consideration.
+Supporting Materials – at minimum, a recommendation letter from a faculty member which directly addresses the project is required for full consideration.
 You may attach up to two additional documents or links that help demonstrate the merit of your project (i.e. drawings, videos, advertisements, etc.).
 Faculty recommenders may submit their recommendation letter through our online form if they do not want to send those materials to the student applicants for submission.

 Northern Michigan Classical Voice Project: A community engagement project which took SMTD students to Alpena, MI for a day of activities including coachings and a school-wide assembly.
 (Elise Eden, MM Voice ‘19)